JedStephens/ExpertChoice/README.md

 ## [10,]    1    3    2    3    4    1
 ```

+## D-efficient

+Not yet discussed or though it should be achieveable with mininal
+effort.
+If a reader wishes for this example to be completed before I
+have done so please open a GitHub issue and I shall happily oblige
+completing.

+# Step 4: Searching the full factorial for the chosen fractional factorial design

+The ability to use multiple different packages to construct the
+fractional factorial design is ensured by this step.
+There can exist
+small differences between the different methods which require some
+fiddiling.

 The results of the `mosek_MIParray` function are orthogonal arrays
 without colnames.
 Hence in this instance the colnames need to be added.
 This design clearly needed to be made with the full factiorial in mind.